On a Theme of John Biggs -

 contact with John Biggs, with whom I had performed when a student at Los

 Angeles City College so long ago.
 In writing back and forth, he sent me a

-charming short video of his wife and him singing a "thank you" song, which
+charming short video of his wife and him singing an a cappella "thank you"

 led to this little work in the form of a prelude and fugue.
 Biggs' work as a